 Bing knew how to read before he started school, but blacks then could go only as far as the sixth grade in Plant City.
 He and his sisters were sent to an aunt's house in Jacksonville to attend junior high.
 After junior high, Bing moved back to Plant City.
 But his hometown had no high school for blacks, so he attended one in Lakeland.

 He served four years in World War II, and then went to Florida A&M University, graduating with a degree in biology.
 Then he went to Columbia University graduate school in New York, where he got a master's degree in education, with the help of a state tuition subsidy.

 Bing came back to Florida because he wanted to change things in his home town where his parents still lived.
 He took a principal's job at Glover school, an all-black elementary and junior high school.
 Five years later, he became principal at Marshall, another all-black school for grades 1-12.

 Bing's friends and co-workers used the same words to describe him: keen mind; good common sense; strong organizational skills; deep-seated sense of fairness.

 Raymond Shelton.
 Hillsborough County's superintendent of schools during Bing's tenure, recalled that Bing helped write the proposal for federal grants to implement the desegregation plan.

 Jimmy Washington (deceased) -

 Grandson of Janie Wheeler Bing, son of Mildred Washington Majors and donor (deeded structure to the Improvement League to restore).Mr.
-Washtingo was born and raised in the former rooming house until his passing.
+Washtingon was born and raised in the former rooming house until his passing.
 He is credited with having the vision to preserve the structure as a African American Museum in recognition of his grandmother's accomplishments as a business owner.